 The Indian Ocean Commission (IOC) is an inter-governmental organization without a management mandate that includes Comoros, France (Réunion Island), Madagascar, Mauritius and Seychelles with an objective to promote sustainable development of the Western Indian Ocean Islands.
-The Indian Ocean Commission based in Mauritius is implementing a project funded by the Director General for Maritime Affairs and Fisheries of the European Union (DG-Mare) that will last until 2011.
-Within its different activities of monitoring and surveillance, a scientific observer component has been designed which will take place in the five IOC countries (i.e. Comoros, La Réunion, Madagascar, Mauritius and Seychelles) and will train three observers per country.
+The Indian Ocean Commission based in Mauritius is implementing a project funded by the Directorate General for Maritime Affairs and Fisheries of the European Union (DG-Mare) that will last until 2011.
+Within its different activities of monitoring and surveillance, a scientific observer component has been designed which will take place in the five IOC countries and will train three observers per country.
 Observers shall have a regional accreditation in order to be able to observe on any vessel - national or licensed - in all IOC waters.
 In addition to the training provided, the project will also assist the countries in the management of their observers.
-The main goal of this component is to help the IOC countries, all members of the IOTC, to comply with the IOTC Resolution.
+The main goal of this component is to help the IOC countries, all members of the IOTC, to comply with the IOTC Resolution 10/04.

-C. Observateurs des Pêches (OBSPEC) program from the Terre Australes et Antarctiques Françaises (TAAF)
+C. Observateurs des Pêches (OBSPEC) and Contrôleur des Pêches (COPEC) programmes from the Terres Australes et Antarctiques Françaises (TAAF)

 The TAAF administration is in charge of the scientific and logistical management of the Tropical Indian Ocean scattered islands (i.e. Europa, Tromelin, Juan de Nova, Glorieuses, Bassas de India), the Kerguelen and Crozet archipelagos, the sub-antarctic islands of St. Paul and Amsterdam and the Terre Adélie in the Antarctic.
-The TAAF is implementing two observer programs, one in the scattered islands and Mayotte for the tuna and tuna-like species fisheries since 2006 (OBSPEC), and one in the Southern territories for the toothfish fisheries since 1979 (Contrôleur des Pêches - COPEC).
+The TAAF is implementing two observer programmes, one in the scattered islands and Mayotte for the tuna and tuna-like species fisheries since 2006 (OBSPEC), and one in the Southern territories for the toothfish fisheries since 1979 (Contrôleur des Pêches - COPEC).